Attention CHOP clinicians: patient education should be printed and assigned via EPIC's Teaching Library.

 • Always flush the tube before and after each medicine and feeding with the amount of air or water as you have been taught.

-• If your tube does become clogged, attach a 5ml oral syringe with warm water to the end of your feeding tube.
+• If the tube becomes clogged, attach a 30 ml or 60 ml oral syringe to the tube and pull the plunger back to help loosen the clog.
+Fill the 30 ml or 60 ml oral syringe with warm water and attach it to the end of your feeding tube.
 Try to flush the tube.
-If you are unable to flush, pull back on the plunger of the syringe.
-Repeat this push and pull action up to 5 times.
-If you still cannot flush the tube, try warm water in a 3ml or 1ml oral syringe and repeat the above steps.
+If you are unable to flush, gently pull back on the plunger of the syringe to help loosen the clog.
+Try to flush the tube.
+If you still cannot flush the tube, remove the syringe and clamp the tube.
+Let the warm water soak in the tube for up to 20 minutes, then attach the 30 ml or 60 ml oral syringe to the tube and try to flush.

 • Check the pH before giving anything through your child's feeding tube, such as medicines or formula.